skipperq93/cyberkit/JSTests/wasm/README.md

 JSSHELL=/path/to/my/js-shell test.sh
 ```

-They can also be executed by using WebKit's `run-javascriptcore-tests` tool:
+They can also be executed by using CyberKit's `run-javascriptcore-tests` tool:

 ```bash
 ./Tools/Scripts/run-javascriptcore-tests --release --filter wasm -arch x86_64